Skip to main content

 While medications like semaglutide, tirzepatide, and retatrutide can help you lose significant weight by reducing your appetite and calorie intake, it’s important to understand that not all weight loss is equal.

-Without the right nutrition and exercise, some of the weight you lose may come from muscle, not just fat — and preserving your muscle is crucial for your health, strength, and metabolism.
+Without the right nutrition and exercise, some of the weight you lose may come from muscle, not just fat and preserving your muscle is crucial for your health, strength, and metabolism.

 Here’s why eating enough protein and including weight training in your routine matter:

-These medications help you eat less, but when you’re in a calorie deficit, your body may break down muscle along with fat.
+These medications may influence appetite regulation and calorie intake, but when you’re in a calorie deficit, your body may break down muscle along with fat.
+Adequate protein intake and resistance training signal your body to hold onto muscle while burning fat.

-Muscle burns more calories at rest than fat does.
+Skeletal muscle tissue plays a role in overall metabolic activity.
 Losing too much muscle can slow your metabolism and make it harder to keep the weight off long term.
 Strength training helps maintain or even build muscle as you lose weight.

-Improves Strength and Function
+Improve Strength and Function

-Keeping your muscles strong ensures you can continue to move well, stay active, and reduce your risk of injury — all of which are especially important as you lose weight.
+Keeping your muscles strong ensures you can continue to move well, stay active, and reduce your risk of injury all of which are especially important as you lose weight.

 Protein-rich meals help you feel fuller longer and support recovery after workouts, which is important since these medications may already reduce your appetite and make it harder to get enough nutrients.

-By combining weight loss medication with a solid nutrition and exercise plan, you’re not just losing weight — you’re building a stronger, healthier, and more resilient body.
+By combining weight loss medication with a solid nutrition and exercise plan, you’re not just losing weight, you’re building a stronger, healthier, and more resilient body.

-Like any medication, these have side effects — most often gastrointestinal, such as:
+Like any medication, these have side effects, most often gastrointestinal, such as:

 • Nausea